guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >    container_name: bookstack
 >```

-Most common commands for managing the lifecycle of Docker services: up, down, stop, restart.
+<strong style="color: #b16286">Most common</strong> commands for <strong style="color: #d79921">managing the lifecycle</strong> of Docker services: <strong style="color: #d65d0e">up, down, stop, restart.</strong>

-Compose is a declarative tool, and it's self-document.
+<strong style="color: #d79921">Compose is a declarative tool, and it's self-document</strong>.
 It was designed as a tool for a single hosted server.
 It's well suited for local  development, staging server, continuous integration testing environment, and it's great for managing multiple containers on the same host.

-Obs: It's not designed for distributed system and has no tooling for containers across multiple hosts.
+<strong style="color:#c6554f">Obs:</strong> It's  <strong style="color: #d65d0e">not designed</strong> <strong style="color: #d79921">for distributed systems</strong> and has no tooling for containers across multiple hosts.
 Compose was designed for non-production environments only.
 ###### <span style="color:#98971a">Compose Commands</span>

-To build each defined services:
+To <strong style="color: #b16286">build</strong> each defined services:

 ```shell
 docker compose up